 At Grange we want children to be happy, confident and to develop a real thirst for learning, and this starts in reception.
 We provide them with a safe and stimulating environment in which to learn and explore and aim to foster children’s individual wants, needs and interests in order to enable them to get the most out of their experiences.
 Children have lots of opportunities to facilitate their own learning through carefully resourced provision areas and adults support children through high-quality interactions that challenge thinking and extend learning.
 Through our interesting and engaging topics we endeavour to provide each child with a range of opportunities which stimulate their creativity and support their development based on their likes and interests.
 We value the importance of the outdoor environment in order to enable children to develop their thinking, problem solving and collaborative working skills.

+We have fully implemented the 2021 EYFS framework into our daily practise.
 There are seven areas of learning and development which shape education in early years settings.
 All areas of learning and development are important and inter-connected and are split into 3 prime areas and 4 specific areas of learning as follows: